Jarryd460/IntroductionToUnitTestingWithXUnit/README.md

 Learn how to test methods that have dependencies using Fakers and Mocking with NSubstitute.
 	* NSubstitute is prefered as it's syntax is less convoluted.

+##### RealWorld
+Learn how to test service layer and static and extention methods such as logging by creating an Adapter.